Samjiyon Line: Conversion to standard gauge

 In 2005, much of the existing infrastructure on the closed narrow gauge line was demolished to make way for new construction, and in early 2007 work began on the new standard gauge line, but due to financial difficulties stopped after only four months; work resumed in November 2008.
 A ceremony was held on 15 November 2009, but due to a shortage of materials construction was again suspended in August of the same year.

 Work resumed once again on 25 May 2015, and another groundbreaking ceremony was held on 4 June of that year.
 Heavy rains in July of that year caused difficulties, and work was suspended once again in early 2016; it was resumed again later that year with second-hand rail from China; this rail was cut down to 13 m.
-In comparison, domestic rail from the Hwanghae Iron & Steel Complex is supplied in 9 m sections made up of three 3 m sections joined together by welding.
+In comparison, domestic rail from the Hwanghae Iron & Steel Complex is supplied in 9 m sections made up of three 3 m sections joined by welding.

 Finally, on 5 April 2017 the first runs were made along the line using two diesel locomotives.

 Per the original Pukbunaeryuk Line construction plans, construction is to continue from Motka to Musan, but this is not currently being pursued.